D-Hank/HomePage/index.md

 ## About Me

 Hi.
-I'm Hankun Dai, an undergraduate student of University of Chinese Academy of Sciences (UCAS).
+I'm Hankun Dai, an undergraduate student from University of Chinese Academy of Sciences (UCAS).

-Main Programming Language: C/C++, Python, Mathematica
+Main Programming Languages: C/C++, Python, Mathematica

 ## Education